Yaya-Liu/US_Airline_Sentiment_Analysis_using_Twitter_Data/README.md

 3. Methods

-Naïve Bayes model, random forest, support vector machine (SVM), and long short-term memory networks (LSTM networks) were used to perform sentiment analysis.
+Naïve Bayes model, random forest, support vector machine (SVM), and long short-term memory networks (LSTM networks) were used to conduct sentiment analysis.

 In order to evaluate the impact caused by the imbalanced data, undersampling and oversampling techniques were used to balanced data.